program-repair/RepairThemAll/README.md

 _args(parser)
 ```

-3. Go to `script/core/utils.py` and import your bencmark in the end of the file (like this `import core.benchmarks.Tool`)
+3. Go to `script/core/utils.py` and import your repair tool in the end of the file (like `import core.repair_tools.Tool`).